Kevin-ZhangClutchit/Leetcode_pratice/Notes.md

 O(M+N) space complexity method: hold an array with m+n size to store whether ith row/column needs to be set to zero.

 O(1) space complexity method: first check whether the first row and column need to be set to zero.
 Then use the first row and column as the signal array in the O(M+N) method.

+#### Day6

+##### #387

+A relative poor algorithm.

+Use map to store the <char, location> information and in the first traversal, when first meet one char, store its first appear location and if met more than once, update the location information to -1 to signal it as invalid.

+Then traversal the map by dynamic programming to decide the smallest location.

+##### #383

+Hash table.

+Store <char,appear_times> information into hashtable.
+When traversal ransomNote, update the appear_times.

+##### $=#242

+Rely on c++ sort to sort the two strings respectively and then compare whether they are equal.